-His funeral will be held September 15 at the church's headquarters in Gapyeong, about 60 miles east of Seoul.
+His funeral will be held September 15 at the church's headquarters in Gapyeong, east of Seoul.

 Although a staunch anti-communist, Moon began building a relationship with North Korea in the 1990s.
 In 1991 he visited Pyongyang and met with then leader Kim Il-Sung for talks that touched on reunification of the divided peninsula.